Updated on 2025-10-22 GMT+08:00

 For a MySQL-compatible GaussDB database, you can set GUC parameters listed in Table 1 to enhance compatibility.

-GaussDB provides many operation parameters.
-Configurations of these parameters affect the behavior of the database system.
-Before changing these parameters, learn the impact of these parameters on the database.
+GaussDB provides many parameters, which determine how the database system works.
+Before modifying these parameters, you need to understand the impact on databases.
 Otherwise, unexpected results may occur.

 Table 1 GUC parameters of GaussDB (MySQL-compatible mode)